Automated Evolution of Feature Logging Statement Levels Using Git Histories and Degree of Interest: Introduction

 Existing approaches~\cite{Li2017,Hassani2018,Chen2017,Kabinna2018,He2018} focus on either new logging statements or messages.
 Logger hierarchies~\cite{Oracle2018a,ASF2020} may be useful but still require manual maintenance.
-We present an automated approach that assists developers in evolving feature logging statement levels.
-The approach mines Git repositories to discover the ``interestingness'' of code surrounding feature logging statements by adapting the degree of interest (DOI) model of Mylyn~\cite{Kersten2005}.
+To the best of our knowledge, there is currently no automated solution for logging statement level evolution.
+Therefore, we present an automated approach that assists developers in evolving feature logging statement levels.
+The approach first mines Git repositories to discover developers' ``interestingness'' of code surrounding feature logging statements by adapting the degree of interest (DOI) model of Mylyn~\cite{Kersten2005}.
 Mylyn~\cite{EclipseFoundation2020} is a standard Eclipse Integrated Development Environment (IDE)~\cite{EclipseFoundation2020a} plug-in that facilitates software evolution by focusing graphical IDE components so that only artifacts related to the currently active task are revealed~\cite{Kersten2006}.
 Mylyn manipulates DOI so that artifacts (e.g., files) with more interaction are more prominently displayed in the IDE than those less recently used.
+Each program element is associated with a float value named DOI value that is used to gauge the developers' degree of interest in it.
+The approach later correlates ``interestingness'' of code surrounding feature logging statements with feature log levels.
+If our approach detects a mismatch between feature log levels and feature interests, it could suggest appropriate log levels to the feature logging statements.

 We programmatically manipulate DOI using modifications made in source code repositories.
 Our approach transforms code to reinvigorate feature logging statement levels, pulling those related to features whose implementations are worked on more and more recently to the forefront, while pushing those worked on less and less recently to the background.
 Our goal is information overload reduction and improved debugging by automatically bringing more relevant features to developers' attention and vice-versa throughout system evolution.